malotor/vagrantee/README.md

 ===========

 If you want to use vagrantee in an existent project while maintaining the puppet modules always up-to-date, you can add vagrantee as a git submodule.
-Vagrantee itself with manage the other git submodules (puppet modules).
+This way you have more flexibility for setting more customizations.
+Vagrantee itself will manage the other git submodules (puppet modules).

 ``git submodule add https://github.com/erikaheidi/vagrantee``